MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

    1. **Result Analysis and Response Formulation**: The orchestrator integrates the API response into the ongoing context and consults the LLM in a continuous reasoning loop until the LLM deems it appropriate to generate a final response.

-1. **Responding**

-The orchestrator compiles all the information gathered during the reasoning process and submits it to the LLM to create a final response.
+1. **Responding**: The orchestrator compiles all the information gathered during the reasoning process and submits it to the LLM to create a final response.
 After ensuring the response complies with Responsible AI guidelines, it sends the response back to the orchestrator, which logs it in the context store and delivers it to the user via the Copilot UI.

 1. **Natural language output**